andlarson/RS_TP_Adaptation/README.md

 # Improving Machining Yield in the Presence of Residual Stress

 This repository contains software that makes it easy to:
-1. Estimate the residual stress state of a workpiece by utilizing data about its deformation.
+1. Estimate the residual stress state of a workpiece by utilizing real-world measurement data collected after the workpiece has deformed due to machining.
 2. Simulate sequences of potential tool passes.

 This software supports the larger, project-level goal of improving machining